Speaking part: variant 61 - Langart

 Tapescript for Task 3

 Interviewer: Hello everybody!
 It’s Teenagers Round the World Channel.
-Our guest today is a teenager from Russia and we are going to discuss school uniforms.
+Our guest today is a teenager from Russia and we are going to discuss teenagers’ attitude to school uniform.
 We’d like to know our guest’s point of view on this issue.
 Please answer five questions.
 So, let’s get started.

 Student: _________________________